 Allie Moreno, CA

-A freelance writer and poet, Allie was born and raised in the San Diego area.
+Allie is a freelance writer and poet, born and raised in the San Diego area.
 She received a BA in Literature and Writing from CSU San Marcos and an MFA in Writing from UC San Diego.
 Her first book, Still Prime, explores her identity as a Filipino-American woman and a transracial adoptee.
 Allie has a passion for telling stories and uses her background in poetry to find great stories in details and descriptions.
-She also teaches English at a local community college and enjoys spending time with her free time with her husband and son.
+Allie also teaches English at a local community college and enjoys spending time with her husband and son.

 As a Story Terrace writer, Allie interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.